bhupendraparihar/ProgrammingTerms/README.md

 	<h3>Software Quality External Factors</h3>
 	<dt>Correctness</dt>
 	<dd>Correctness is the ability of software products to perform their exact tasks, as defined by their specification.</dd>

+	<dt>Robustness</dt>
+	<dd>Robustness is the ability of software systems to react appropriately to abnormal conditions.*There will always be cases that the specification does not explicitly address.
+The role of robustness requirement is to make sure that if such cases do arise, the system does not cause catastrophic events; it should produce appropriate error messages, terminate its execution cleanly, or enter a so-called "graceful degradation" mode.*</dd>

+	<dt>Extendibility<dt>
+	<dd>Extendibility is the ease of adapting software products to changes of specification. *Two principles for imporving extendibility.
+1. Design simplicity : a simple architecture will always be easier to adapt to changes than a complex one.
+2. Decentralization: the more autonomous the modules, the higher the likelihood that a simple change will affect just one module, or a small number of modules, rather than triggering off a chain reaction of changes over the whole system.* </dd>

+	<dt>Reusability</
 </dl>